 Impairment - assets are assessed at each year-end as to whether there is any indication that an asset may be impaired.
 Where impairment losses are identified, they are charged against the Revaluation Reserve up to the amount attributable to each specific asset held in that reserve.
-Any excess of this amount is then chargeable to the Comprehensive Income & Expenditure Statement are reversed out to the Capital Adjustment Account via the Movement in Reserves Statement.
+Any excess of this amount is then chargeable to the Comprehensive Income & Expenditure Statement.
+Any charges to the Comprehensive Income & Expenditure Statement are reversed out to the Capital Adjustment Account via the Movement in Reserves Statement.